 So I thought about it for quite a while, wanting to find something that had a special meaning to it.

-I've always thought that the lotus was an elegant and beautiful flower; when I did some research, I discovered that the lotus has a special significance, and that different colored lotuses symbolize different things.
+I've always thought that the lotus was an elegant and beautiful flower; when I did some research, I discovered that the lotus has a special significance in the world of botanical lore, if you will, and that different colored lotuses symbolize different things.

-Lotus flowers are amazing.
+Lotus flowers are amazing when you think about it.
 Starting as a small plant down at the bottom of a pond in the mud and muck, it slowly grows up, continually moving towards the light.
-Rising through the murky water and reaching the surface, the lotus finally blossoms into a beautiful flower, a symbol of strength through adversity.
+Rising through the murky water and reaching the surface, the lotus finally blossoms into a beautiful, pure flower, a symbol of strength through adversity.
 Throughout it all, the blossom is supported by the stalk.
 Easy to bend, but hard to break because of its many strong fibers, it's a poetic representation of the close, unbreakable bond between the members of a family.

 Lotus flowers are a symbol of all that is true, good and beautiful.
 They come in a variety of colors, and each one has a special meaning.
 The red lotus is the lotus of love, compassion, and all the qualities of the heart.